google/knative-gcp/docs/storage/README.md

 ## Verify

-We will verify that the published message was sent by looking at the logs of the service that this Storage notification sinks to.
+Verify that the published message was sent by looking at the logs of the service that this Storage notification sinks to.

-1. We need to wait for the downstream pods to get started and receive our event, wait 60 seconds.
+1. To ensure the downstream pods to get started and receive our event, wait 60 seconds.

    - You can check the status of the downstream pods with: